far-analytics/dialog/README.md

 - Event-driven architecture
 - Isolated state — components exchange objects but never mutate objects held by other components

-**NB** Dialog is a well architected VoIP-Agent implementation; however, it is still undergoing active refactoring.
-Prior to 1.0.0, public interfaces may change on turns of minor versions and commit messages will be minimal.

 ## Table of contents

 - [Installation](#installation)